puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 1. *Before* starting the VM for the first time, adjust its settings.
 Allocate 4GB of memory for the best performance.
-If you don't have enough memory on your host machine, you can leave the allocation at 3GB or lower it to 2GB, but you might encounter stability and performance issues.
+If you don't have enough memory on your host machine, you can leave the allocation at 3GB, but you might encounter stability and performance issues.
 Set the **Network Adapter** to **Bridged**.
 Use an autodetect setting if available, or accept the default network adapter name.
 If you are unable to use a bridged network, use the port-forwarding instructions provided in the Troubleshooting